FE8Dev/FE8RProject/FE8_arsenals.md

 ## Sword

-Dagger that uses Skill instead of Strength for damage.
+Dagger that uses Skill instead of Strength for damage until the third evolution where gains SKL and STR scaling.
 It targets Speed.
 From its second version onwards, it inflicts Anesthesia(reduces Skill and Speed by 4 during 3 turns(up to 10 stacks)).
 From the third version onwards, it has a skill that after dealing a critical hit increases the damage dealt by critical hits.
 From its fourth version onwards, it raises Skill.
 Its fifth version inflicts 3 stacks of Bleeding and Anesthesia, has the Combat Art Mercy and is 1-3 range.

 ### Access